MieszkoGulinski/mieszkogulinski.github.io/src/electron-js-and-zeromq-build-error.md

 pageTitle: Electron JS and ZeroMQ build error
 date: 2020-12-11
 tags: posts
+pageDescription: Solution to error happening when building Electron framework with zeromq
 ---

 This error happened to me on Electron 8, zeromq 5.2.0, Mac OS Catalina.
 Other library versions or OSes may need adjustments.